Which place is cheaper, Dublin or Berlin?

 Dublin is known to be a very family-friendly place to visit.
 Explore the waterways with the viking splash, learn about the vikings at the museum Dublina, or visit any of the other kid-friendly museums around town, or see a show at The Gaiety.

-Dublin is a very popular city for backpackers and budget travelers.
+Plenty of budget travelers and backpackers visit Dublin.
 There are a number of popular backpacker hostels around town.
 The pub scene is also popular with the young crowd.

 Berlin is a great destination for students.
 With it's rich culture and eclectic creative side, this city appeals to many international students.
 There's also a great social scene that is perfect for university students.

-Dublin is a good city to visit for students.
+It's common for students to visit Dublin.
 While student accommodation can be a bit expensive in town, the nightlife and social aspect of living in the city center makes it well worth it.

-Dublin has a few public transit options.
+While Dublin offers some public transit options, it might not be your first choice.
 There is a comprehensive bus system around town.

 Berlin is a bustling city that offers something for everyone.
 But since there are so many activities, you'll likely want to spend more than one day exploring.

 Many travelers enjoy the food and shopping when visiting the destination of Dublin.
+The old town is one of the main draws for visitors.
 But since there are so many activities, you'll likely want to spend more than one day exploring.